nasa/cFS/README.md

 ## Send commands, receive telemetry

-The cFS-GroundSystem tool can be used to send commands and receive telemetry (see https://github.com/nasa/cFS-GroundSystem/tree/master/Guide-GroundSystem.txt, the Guide-GroundSystem.txt).
+The cFS-GroundSystem tool can be used to send commands and receive telemetry.
+For details on using and setting up the Ground System, see the [Guide-GroundSystem](https://github.com/nasa/cFS-GroundSystem/blob/main/Guide-GroundSystem.md).
 Note it depends on PyQt5 and PyZMQ:

-1. Install PyQt5 and PyZMQ on your system
+1. Install PyQt5 and PyZMQ on your system.
+Some systems may also require installing libcanberra-gtk-module.

 2. Compile cmdUtil and start the ground system executable

        cd tools/cFS-GroundSystem/Subsystems/cmdUtil